bacontime/games-mirror/rules/mahjong-poker.md

 The *probability ranking* will be the same.
 4-of-a-kind will be more rare than full house etc.

-[Here's a table](mahjong-poker-odds) comparing the probability of each poker hand
+[Here's a table](mahjong-poker-odds) comparing the probability of each poker hand.

 ---